 TLDR: I’m an outdoorsy gal and didn’t imagine all the unnecessary stress that comes with a bigger wedding, like guest list drama (as a photog, I’ve seen it at EVERY big wedding over 50 people).
 If you have any doubts about a large wedding, visit my RESOURCES page for more info.

 So, let’s break down the mistakes I made, and why I wish I eloped:

-I was dumb and didn’t have at least a day-of coordinator.
+I didn’t have at least a day-of coordinator.

 You’d think after photographing weddings that I’d apply what I learned to my own wedding.
 Nope.
 I was the one running between vendors, making sure stuff was done.
 The first dance?
 I made sure that happened by working with our (albeit FABULOUS) DJ.
 Same with the father/daughter dance.
 Time spent managing things (most of which I’ll cover): Almost all damn day.
 Time spent during the reception with my husband, not including the first dance: 5 minutes.
 And that was when we were eating.

 While it was free, that came with its own challenges.
 At an all-inclusive venue, you don’t have to worry about setup or take down.
 My friends and family helped set up, but guess who was left to take down the tables, chairs, and stack dirty dishes in jeans, a t-shirt, and their wedding hair/makeup?
 My new husband, a groomsman, and me (save for a couple of GUESTS who felt bad when they realized we would be the ones cleaning up.
 Embarrassing.).
 It also got dark way earlier than anticipated due to some incoming clouds and so we had to bring more lights from the house to illuminate the dance floor.
 I also helped manage that, with the assistance of my bridesmaids (y’all are the bomb).